Biomedical Engineering

 Bioinstrumentation research at WPI focuses on developing sensors and devices for physiological monitoring (ultrasound, auditory devices, blood pressure, EMG/ECG/EEG), kinematics (gait analysis, impact acceleration), global healthcare, and neuroscience.
 Signal processing research extends to quantification of human behavior and application of machine learning to identify neural mechanisms of sensorimotor control.
 Advanced neuroimaging is integrated into traumatic brain injury (TBI) and biomechanics research to understand injuries to functionally important neural pathways and develop computational brain models that predict injury.
 Imaging research also has applications in surgical guidance and robotic-assisted ultrasound and photoacoustic imaging.
 Quantitative microscopy, combined with microfabricated MEMS devices for whole organism studies (C. elegans), are being applied to enable high throughput and bioinformatics analysis of neural circuits and behavior to model human neurobiology (including sleep, autism, and TBI).

-Primary faculty: Albrecht, Ji, Lammert, Zhang
+Primary faculty: Albrecht, Ji, Zhang, Zhou

-Collaborative faculty: Clancy, Liu
+Collaborative faculty: Clancy, Fichera, Fischer, Li, Liu

 Research Laboratories and Facilities